blakadder/mkdocs-windmill/docs/commands.md

 config/debug
 ```

-To update the configuration simple issue the same command `config/&gt;submodule&lt;` with updated json payload.
+To update the configuration simply issue the same command `config/<submodule>` with updated json payload.

 ## Multiple Commands

 `json`

-When you want to execute multiple commands in one payload, you can use the json command to create an array of commands.
+When you want to execute multiple commands in one payload, you can use the `json` command to create an array of commands in a json payload

 Each command is an element in this array of strings: